nimaeskandary/serverless-ts-npm-workspaces/docs/Package_Configration.md

     ...,
     "compilerOptions": {
         "paths": {
-            ...other interal dependencies,
+            ...other dependencies,
             "@serverless-ts-npm-workspaces/<package-name>/*": ["packages/<package-name>/src/*"]
         }
 ```

-> Note > do not use typescript paths for imports from the same package, as it will break imports for consumers of published packages, i.e. `import foo from '../foo'` is okay if it is from the same package
+> Note: do not use typescript paths for imports from the same package, as it will break imports for consumers of published packages, i.e. `import foo from '../foo'` if it is from the same package

 ### src